geneontology/geneontology.github.io/_docs/downloads.md

 + Complete archives of each monthly release
 + Please cite with a DOI and access the full bundle of the current release or any other archived release at [Zenodo - record 1205166](https://doi.org/10.5281/zenodo.1205166 "DOI versioned BDBag"){:target="_blank"}.

-+ For users interested in a smaller or more flexible DOI versioned bundles: holey (reference) BDBag at [Zenodo - record 1205159](https://doi.org/10.5281/zenodo.1205159 "DOI versioned holey BDBag"){:target="_blank"}
++ Interested in a smaller or more flexible DOI versioned bundles?
+Holey (reference) BDBag available at [Zenodo - record 1205159](https://doi.org/10.5281/zenodo.1205159 "DOI versioned holey BDBag"){:target="_blank"}

 ## Notifications